 - Ensure your website has clearly labelled information for veterans.

-- Guidance for Local Authorities is available in this toolkit developed by The Royal British Legion.
+- Guidance for Local Authorities which will be available in this toolkit developed by Homeless Link.

 Since December 2018 Local Authorities must include Veterans as a distinct category in their housing returns to central government (Homelessness Case Level Information Collection or H-CLIC).
 This data is vital to providing the best possible assistance to everyone who is in housing need, and ultimately reducing the number of homeless people in the UK.